Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/README.md

 });
 ```

 In the request, you create a `Ocp-Apim-Subscription-Key` header, and pass your speech key as the value.
-Then you make a request to the **issueToken** endpoint for your region, and an authorization token is returned.
+Then you make a request to the **issueToken** endpoint for your Speech resource, and an authorization token is returned.
 In a production application, this endpoint returning the token should be *restricted by additional user authentication* whenever possible.

 On the front-end, both `public/index.html` and `public/synthesis.html` contain code (using the axios library) to retrieve the token from the server.